backstage/backstage/.changeset/rich-mugs-dress.md

 '@techdocs/cli': major
 ---

-Promoted package to 1.0.0!
-See https://backstage.io/docs/overview/versioning-policy for how the bump to 1.0 affects these packages.
+This package has been promoted to v1.0!
+To understand how this change affects the package, please check out our [versioning policy](https://backstage.io/docs/overview/versioning-policy).